WORKING WITH DG ECHO AS MEMBER STATES' SPECIALISED AGENCIES | 2021 - 2027

 The partner should also refer to standards as they are defined globally (e.g. SPHERE or similar) or locally (e.g. by the country cluster).

 If a KRI is selected, the definition will automatically appear and cannot be edited.
-If a custom indicator has been manually added, the partner has to define a SMART indicator, making sure NOT to insert target values or sources/methods of data collection.
+If a custom indicator has been manually added, the partner has to define a SMART indicator, making sure NOT to insert target values or sources/methods of data collection in the definition field.

 While designing and implementing the Action, the partner should keep in mind that some methods require a certain amount of planning and resources.